notdarksub1509/notdarksub1509/README.md

 The name DarkSub | NoneTheLess, also you can call me Nikita

-I'm a gamer, also an artist and coder
+I'm a gamer, also an coder

 Currently experimenting with JavaScript and TypeScript stuff